 Now that we have mentioned ‘social’, let us first understand what social media marketing is.
 Social media marketing is a form of online marketing that deploys social media platforms to promote a brand’s products or services.
-The primary goal of social media marketing is to create valuable, compelling content that users share within their network to increase a brand’s awareness and broaden their reach.
-The content can be in the form of text, images, infographics, videos, blog posts and articles.
+The primary goal of social media marketing is to create valuable, compelling content that users share within their network to increase a brand’s awareness and broaden its reach.
+The content can be in the form of text, images, infographics, TikTok videos, webinars, blog posts, and articles.

 Social Media Marketing and Account-Based Marketing

-In 2019, we have 3.2 billion people (42% of the world population) using social platforms.
-Facebook alone has 2.2 billion users, followed by YouTube (1.9 billion users), Instagram (1 billion), LinkedIn (645 million) and Twitter (335 million users).
+In 2019, we had 3.2 billion people (42% of the world population) using social platforms.
+Facebook alone has 2.2 billion users, followed by YouTube (1.9 billion users), Instagram (1 billion), LinkedIn (645 million), and Twitter (335 million users).
 The sheer number of social media users makes it the most appropriate medium for building and nurturing lasting relationships.